Haller Index for Pectus Excavatum

 However, the Haller Index will remain at 3.10.
 The patient's surgical coverage will get denied again.

-Surprisingly, this is quite an often situation.
+Surprisingly, this is quite a common situation.

 The Haller Index mesurement can be inconsistent.
 Also, the insurance companies aren't willing to cover the costs for surgey for patients with a HI lower than 3.25.